-- The Mayor, who will also be the Chair of the Council, will be elected by the Council annually and will receive regular briefings by the Town Clerk on current issues.
-While the title confers no additional powers on the Mayor, as Chair they will have the following responsibilities: - to uphold and promote the purposes of the Standing Orders and Financial Regulations, - ii. to preside over meetings of the Council so that its business can be carried out efficiently and regarding the rights of Cllrs and the interests of the community; - iii. to ensure that the Council meeting is a forum for the debate of matters of concern to the local community and the place at which Cllrs who do not hold committee Chairs are able to hold the Mayor and committee Chairs to account; - iv. to promote public involvement in the Council's activities; - v. to be the conscience of the Council; and - vi. to attend such civic and ceremonial functions as the Council and he/she determines appropriate.
+- 1 The Mayor, who will also be the Chair of the Council, will be elected by the Council annually.
+While the title confers no additional powers on the Mayor, as Chair they will have the following responsibilities: - i. to uphold and promote the purposes of the Standing Orders and Financial Regulations, - ii. to preside over meetings of the Council so that its business can be carried out efficiently and regarding the rights of Cllrs and the interests of the community; - iii. to ensure that the Council meeting is a forum for the debate of matters important to the local community and the place at which Cllrs who do not hold committee Chairs are able to hold the Mayor and committee Chairs to account; - iv. to promote public involvement in the Council's activities and manage Council meetings in a way that encourages engagement of the public as well as Cllrs - v. to be the conscience of the Council; Attendance of civic and ceremonial functions as the Council as he/she determines appropriate.
+This civic and ceremonial role will normally be carried out by the deputy Mayor.